ds4se/chapters/abramhindle/energymining.md

 software energy consumption.
 First and foremost, energy consumption is a physical process and energy consumption measurement requires repeated measurement and statistical analysis.
-Thus remember and use ENERGISE mnemonic to help evaluate energy measurement scenarios: environment, N-versions, energy or power, repeated measurement, granularity, idle measurement, statistical analysis, and exceptions.
+Thus remember and use [ENERGISE](#ENERGISE) mnemonic to help evaluate energy measurement scenarios: environment, N-versions, energy or power, repeated measurement, granularity, idle measurement, statistical analysis, and exceptions.

 ## Footnotes

 <a id="british"></a> British/Canadian spelling.

 ## References

+[[Chowdhury2015](#Chowdhury2015)] <a id="Chowdhury2015"></a> Shaiful
-[[chowdhury2015](#chowdhury2015)] <a id="chowdhury2015"></a>  Shaiful Alam Chowdhury, Varun Sapra ,
-and Abram Hindle.
+Alam Chowdhury, Varun Sapra , and Abram Hindle.
 "Is HTTP/2 More Energy Efficient Than HTTP/1.1 for Mobile Users?" , PeerJ Preprints, 2015.

-[[hindle2012](#hindle2012)] <a id="hindle2012"></a> Hindle, Abram.
+[[Hindle2012](#Hindle2012)] <a id="Hindle2012"></a> Hindle, Abram.
 "Green mining: A methodology of relating software change to power consumption."
 In Proceedings of the 9th IEEE Working Conference on Mining Software Repositories, pp. 78-87.
 IEEE Press, 2012.

+[[Hindle2014](#Hindle2014)] <a id="Hindle2014"></a> Hindle, Abram,
+Alex Wilson, Kent Rasmussen, E. Jed Barlow, Joshua Charles Campbell, and Stephen Romansky.
+"Greenminer: A hardware based mining software repositories software energy consumption framework."
+In Proceedings of the 11th Working Conference on Mining Software Repositories, pp.
+12-21.
+ACM, 2014.